 - This issue had no subscriber’s newsletter.

 Commodore Format was selling more issues than ever by the Spring of 1992.
 The latest six monthly data – for July to December ’91 – showed another increase to 55,178.
 That was up from the previous figure of 50,135 revealed in CF12 (for Jan-Jun ’91, see our feature here), which meant CF was the country’s biggest selling Commodore 64 magazine by a long way.
 They also claimed the title of “world’s best seller”, though we can’t verify that.
-Germany’s 64-er probably came close, but probably didn’t sell quite as well because it was never translated to English.
+Germany’s 64-er probably came close, but probably didn’t sell quite as well because it was never available in English.

 Anyway.
 All was good in Commodore Format world, and this month new editor Trenton Webb declared a Jeff Minter special!
 With the majority of CF’s readers new and younger users who had the machine handed down to them or bought as a cheap first computer, the long-haired sheep fanatic – and master C64 coder – was unknown to most of the audience.
 They were treated to two Minter classics on the Power Pack, namely Sheep In Space and the epilepsy inducing Attack Of The Mutant Camels.
 Innovative and quirky as they were, though, the hulking great pixels and blippy SFX were dated by 1992, especially compared to stuff like Creatures 2 and the recent, classy First Samurai.
 Inside the magazine, Jeff spoke to CF’s new games editor James Leach at his cottage in Wales – which looked like “a ten-year-old’s bedroom”.
 Jeff revealed that he actually received one of the world’s very first Commodore 64s to code with and that it came with virtually no documentation: he just worked it out for himself.